firebolt-analytics/dev-tools/minio/README.md

 ### Running minio server

-Use the following command to run a standalone MinIO server on macOS.
+Use the following command to run a standalone MinIO server on Linux.
 Replace ``/data`` with the path to the drive or directory in which you want MinIO to store data.

 ```sh
 ./minio server /data